Working for the Anglican Diocese of Christchurch

 - Servant-hearted, humble and energetic in taking risks to grow the influence of the gospel with the next generation.

 - A theological degree to a Bachelors or higher level.

 - Able to teach the Bible with clarity, conviction and care.

 - A willingness to work collaboratively in a team environment with an ability to train leaders and co-ordinate ministry teams.

-It is envisaged that the right person might take a leading role in pastoring our families congregation, with responsibility for young adults also.
+The right person might work to pastor our families and cultivate young adults in the faith.
 The role has flexibility for the right applicant, in order to make best use our collective abilities in the Lord’s service.